Key points in this article:

 Asking for feedback can improve your brand image and trustworthiness, too.
 Consumers like to know that the stores they buy from care about their input.

-Respond to both positive and negative feedback to thank your customers for their suggestions.
+Respond to both positive and negative reviews to thank your customers for their suggestions.
 It can be hard not to feel defensive when receiving a negative review, but try to avoid disagreeing or arguing with the customer.

 Display reviews and testimonials on your site to be transparent.
 You can include reviews of specific items on your product pages as well as general reviews of your business.